 Best locations to fish for walleye are the Red River, Sabine River, and the Trinity River.

 What is a game fish in Texas?

-Fish that are deemed game fish by the National Parks and Wildlife Service include bass, catfish, crappie, dolphin, marlin, mackerel, mako, pickerel, sailfish, sea trout, shark, tarpon, and walleye.
+Game fish cannot be caught in a net or used as bait for other fish.
+Some fish that are deemed game fish by the National Parks and Wildlife Service include bass, catfish, crappie, dorado (mahi), marlin, mackerel, mako, pickerel, sailfish, speckled trout, sharks, tarpon, and walleye.

 What kind of fish can you catch off the Texas coast?

 Both inshore and deeper ocean off the coast into the Gulf of Mexico hold many kinds of game fish.
 Here are 15 common ones.

 - Red drum (Sciaenops ocellatus)

 - King mackerel (Scomberomorus cavalla)